tofitaV/farm-back/README.md

 | Text Color | ![#EEEEEE](https://via.placeholder.com/10/EEEEEE?text=+) #EEEEEE |

 ### :key: Environment Variables
-To run this project, you will need to add the following environment variables to your .env file `ngrok.auth-token`
+To run this project, you will need to add the following environment variables to your .env file.
+You can take it here https://dashboard.ngrok.com/get-started/your-authtoken
+`ngrok.auth-token`

 `botToken`